Choosing The Best Portable Air Compressor For Car Tires

 What's the difference???
 AND why are only portable air compressors reviewed on this page if a tire inflator will, well, inflate a tire?

-We'll make this simple - tire inflators are fine if you have lots of time on your hands and enjoy hearing a small, not very powerful air compressor pump go on and on and on.
+We'll make this simple - tire inflators are fine if you have lots of time on your hands.
+You must enjoy hearing a small, not very powerful air compressor pump go on and on and on.
+Good for you!